 Exploring the Middle East is the second in our series of webinars for publishers.
 The Middle East provides an opportunity for members to grow their export business with rights sales and exports in trade and academic publishing, as well as the increasing number of book fairs and fellowship programmes.
 Learn more about the region from our expert speakers on the state of publishing, distribution, retail and rights.

 Stacy currently leads the RNIB Bookshare UK Education Collection service which provides accessible, digital educational materials to learners with print disabilities; working directly with over 1,100 publishers and imprints; providing over 705,000 titles and growing.
 In Stacy’s professional and voluntary roles, she undertakes substantial work advocating for access to inclusion and equality in education for…

 The trailblazers of the Publishing Assistant Apprenticeship have completed their training with 60% achieving distinctions.

-The Publishers Association is delighted to present a list of Best New Voices in audiobook publishing for Love Audio Week.
-All of the audiobooks included in the list have been nominated by members of our Audio Publishers Group to showcase some of the most exciting new talent in audio narration.
+The Publishers Association is proud to present the second list of Best New Voices in audiobook publishing for Love Audio Week.
+All of the narrators and audiobooks included in the list have been nominated by members of our Audio Publishers Group to showcase some of the talented and hardworking people in audio narration.